Transfer and Delegation - Privacy Notice

 Applications that do not lead to a transfer or delegation will be held for 3 years.

-No automated decision-making processes are used in this appeal procedure.
-Therefore, a human decision maker will always be involved in considering appeals before any decision is reached.
+No automated decision-making processes are used in this process.
+Therefore, a human decision maker will always be involved in considering applications before any decision is reached.

 All information will be stored within data centres located in the UK.